hackclub/hackclub/workshops/login_auth/readme.md

 In this workshop you'll build a web login page using firebase.
 In which only those peoples who are added to database can login.

-this is a workshop to help you make something like this 👇
+This is a workshop to help you make something like this 👇

 <img src="https://cloud-mketa8pxq.vercel.app/1.png">

 ### Getting Started :rocket:
 #### setting up firebse project
-At first you'll need to sign-in to firebase consol. if you have google account then you can directly sign-in to firebase, otherwise create one. after sign-in you will see something like this.
+At first you'll need to sign-in to firebase console. if you have google account then you can directly sign-in to firebase, otherwise create one.

+After sign-in you will see something like this.

 <img src="https://cloud-mketa8pxq.vercel.app/1.png">